 It is unusual for patients to receive immunotherapy for more than two allergies.
 Where a patient has severe symptoms caused by a number of different allergens (for example nasal symptoms caused by grass pollen, house dust mites, cats and moulds) they may be given immunotherapy for one or two of these so that symptoms are reduced to the level where they can be managed by the usual drug treatments.

 There are currently no preparations available for immunotherapy treatment of food allergy.
 Research is ongoing to 'desensitise' people with allergy to particular foods such as egg and peanut by giving them a tiny dose of the food and gradually increasing the amount over time.
 Early results are promising but this research is still in its infancy and the technique is not widely available.
-It must be carried out on carefully screened individuals and in controlled conditions, and is not suitable for home use.
+It must be carried out on carefully screened individuals and in controlled conditions, and is not suitable for use at home as allergic reactions are frequent.

 Rashes such as eczema and nettle rash cannot be treated with immunotherapy.
 Research is ongoing into whether certain forms of immunotherapy might be helpful in severe atopic eczema.